Belgium - Garden

 Lucienne de Waal

-Student, ATTRACT Academy (TeSI program)
+Industrial Designer, Float IoT and Student, ATTRACT Academy (TeSI program)

-Lucienne de Waal is an industrial designer based in Barcelona and Amsterdam, with a strong focus on social and environmentally conscious design.
+Lucienne de Waal is an industrial designer based in Barcelona and Amsterdam, with a strong focus on socially and environmentally conscious design.
 A graduate of IED Barcelona, her work blends sustainability with user-centred innovation.
 She has been actively involved in the ATTRACT project at CERN’s IdeaSquare, participating in the i2Planet and TeSI courses.

 Aaro Packalén

-Student, ATTRACT Academy (BASE program)
+Innovation & Product Development coach, Aalto Design Factory and Student, ATTRACT Academy (BASE program)

 Aaro Packalén is the course coordinator for the product development project (PDP) at the Aalto University Design Factory (ADF).
 With a background in electrical engineering and product development, he is currently completing his master’s thesis on ideation practices in the health technology industry.

 He is passionate about exponential thinking, advancing project management, and fostering interactions within diverse, interdisciplinary teams.
 As an ATTRACT student project alumnus, Aaro spent nine months working on a project with H3D-VISIOnAIR, where he led a student team in developing a crucial component for the consortium’s AR solution for surgeons.
 With three years of experience at ADF, he progressed from assisting students in the print shop to coordinating a global innovation course with 180 students and 11 partner universities.

 Massimo Caccia

-Full Professor, Università degli Studi dell’Insubria
+Full Professor, Università degli Studi dell’Insubria and Chief Executive Officer, Random Power

 Alina Ujupan

-How to overcome the Valley of Death for Deep Tech?
+How to overcome the Valley of Death for deep tech?

 Albert Bravo-Biosca

-Director, Innovation Growth Lab (NEXT project)
+Founding Director, Innovation Growth Lab and Research Fellow, Barcelona School of Economics (NEXT project)

 Clio Dosi